COINS OF INDIA, PAKISTAN, BANGLADESH, NEPAL & BHUTAN

 Hundis to be written on a special watermarked government form bearing a

 tax imprint.
 We offer a set of two Hundi notes.
+One

-tax imprint that is on a pre-printed form for the Swadeshi Cotton Mills
+form for the Swadeshi Cotton Mills

 Company Limited.
 The Hundis are approximately 220mm x 130mm (5.25” x